Bittenbin/contracts/README.md

 ### Key Features
 - Create markets for any numeric platform ID (via application workflow)
-- Buy votes to increase trust or distrust
+- Buy votes to change position on x or y axis
 - Sell only the votes you personally contributed
 - Earn yield on your holdings over time
 - No expiration - markets exist forever